Global Controllability Criteria and Motion Planning of Regular Affine Systems With Drifts: Conditions for Controllability: Codimension

 Now consider systems of higher codimensions.
-As an analogue of (A2), to ensure that integral manifolds are embeddings, we make the following assumption on the system (\ref{0.1}). \begin{enumerate} \item[\bf (A2')] $\forall p\in \R^n$, given any $(n-k+1)$-dimensional cube, $\I_G(p)$ is not dense in it. \end{enumerate}
+As an analogue of {\bf (A2)}, to ensure that integral manifolds are embeddings, we make the following assumption on the system (\ref{0.1}). \begin{enumerate} \item[\bf (A2')] $\forall p\in \R^n$, given any $(n-k+1)$-dimensional cube in $\R^n$, $\I_G(p)$ is not dense in it {with respect to the $(n-k+1)$-dimensional Euclidean topology}. \end{enumerate}

-\begin{remark} In fact, one may change (A2') to a weaker form: $\forall x$, $\I_G(x)$ is of finite depth.
-Given a foliation and denote the set of its leaves by $F$, then by finite depth we mean that